 Sometimes the customer needs to get urgent help from a tradesperson to carry out some urgent repairs of the natural hazard damage.
-For example, the customer may need to get essential services like toilets up and running (if possible) or otherwise get work done to make the residential building safe, sanitary, secure and weathertight.

-Paying or reimbursing the customer for the tradesperson's services for the urgent works
+Paying or reimbursing the customer for the tradesperson's services for the urgent works.
 The customer may have sent invoices (or receipts) for urgent works from these tradespeople to the person dealing with the claim.
 That person may then either: